circonus/irondb-docs/api/read-histogram.md

 ### Headers
  * `x-snowth-advisory-limit: <integer>|none` (optional)
-   * `integer` A positive integer specifying the number of matching results to delete.
+   * `integer` A positive integer specifying the number of matching results to return.
 If the header is set to -1 or "none", the service will not limit the result set.
 If the header contains any other value or is not present, the default of 10,000 will be used.